Hodgkin's and Non-Hodgkin's Lymphoma: What's the Difference?

 Learn about the key differences between these distinct diseases with similar names.

-Hodgkin's lymphoma (HL) and non-Hodgkin's lymphoma (NHL) are both blood cancers that develop in the lymphatic system.
-These cancers occur when lymphocytes—types of white blood cells in the immune system that help protect the body from infection and disease—start to grow abnormally and develop into lymphomas.
+Hodgkin's lymphoma (HL) and non-Hodgkin's lymphoma (NHL) are blood cancers that develop in the lymphatic system.
+They occur when lymphocytes start to grow abnormally and develop into lymphomas.
+Lymphocytes are types of white blood cells in the immune system that help protect the body from infection and disease.

-Although these diseases share similar names, and are both blood cancers, it is important to understand that they are two distinct diseases.
-The main difference between Hodgkin's and non-Hodgkin's lymphoma is the composition of the cells that indicate the disease.
-When viewed under a microscope, if a specific type of abnormal cell, called a Reed-Sternberg cell, is detected, that indicates Hodgkin's lymphoma.
-If a Reed-Sternberg cell is not present, that signals non-Hodgkin's lymphoma.
+Although these illnesses share similar names and are both blood cancers, it is important to understand that they are two distinct diseases.
+The main difference between HL and NHL is the composition of the cells that indicate the disease.
+When viewed under a microscope, if a specific type of abnormal cell called a Reed-Sternberg cell is detected, it indicates HL.
+If a Reed-Sternberg cell is not present, it signals NHL.

-"Hodgkin's lymphoma doesn't spread via the blood system, rather it spreads lymph node to lymph node in an orderly fashion," explains Dr. Owen O'Connor, Director, Center for Lymphoid Malignancies in New York.
+"Hodgkin's lymphoma doesn't spread via the blood system, rather it spreads lymph node to lymph node in an orderly fashion," explains Owen O'Connor, MD, PhD, an oncologist and American Cancer Society Research Professor based in White Plains, New York.
 "It is treated with a classic chemotherapy regimen, which cures about 70 percent of all cases."

 Signs and symptoms